SEO is Dead? Not a Chance!

-- Local search will split into two arenas: residential and mobile.
+- Local search will split into two areas: residential and mobile.

 - Psychographic data will grow in value as residential marketing increases.

-- Content marketing will dominate residential SEO efforts.
+- Content marketing will dominate residential SEO and digital marketing efforts.

 - E-commerce SEO will continue to focus on mobile and desktop search.